August 30, 2018

 Three of Cafaro’s research assistants, Swati Mishra, Milka Trajkova, and Disha Bora, contributed to preliminary activities conducted over the summer and fall of 2017, in preparation for the grant work.
 Trajkova will continue this fall.

-Davide Bolchini, chair of the Human-Centered Computing Department, said, “We are very excited to see this project funded by the NSF.
+Davide Bolchini, chair of the Department of Human-Centered Computing, said, “We are very excited to see this project funded by the NSF.
 Such exploratory work exemplifies the foundational research that uniquely combines complementary disciplines—from embodied cognition to design science—to drive ‘high-risk/high-pay off’ research activities with great discovery potential.
 The interactive installation developed by Professor Cafaro and his students in Charlotte is an ideal living lab to bring to life and evaluate the ideas explored in this EAGER project.”

 The project will be conducted in four phases.
 In phase one, visitors will interact—using full-body or tangible interaction styles—with a visualization of geo-referenced datasets on a projected screen.
 The two different interaction styles are thought to prime people to use alternate mental patterns to reason about causation and correlation.